 These hearings can also involve a psychiatric or psychological examination and report.
 Once both sides present their evidence, the court then makes a determination which, because it's not a criminal trial, is based on evidence that is "clear and convincing" rather than evidence that is "beyond a reasonable doubt."
 If found to be sexually dangerous, the court will place an individual in the custody of the Attorney General who maintains custody until:

-Civil Commitment at the State Level
+Civil Commitment for Sex Offenders at the State Level

 Many state laws mirror the federal process, although they can include different conditions or definitions of conditions subject to civil commitment.
 Under Minnesota law, for example, sexually dangerous persons are defined as those who have "engaged in a course of harmful sexual conduct" which creates a "substantial likelihood" of harm to another.
 However, it also allows civil commitment for individuals with "sexual psychopathic" personalities which includes those who: